vosjo/nnaps/README.md

 The produced csv file can be used to create a predictive model.
 See the documentation for details on the nnaps-mesa tool.

+If you would be looking for a simple tool to inspect a large grid of MESA models and their extracted parameters from your browser, have a look at: [Track Explorer](https://github.com/vosjo/trackExplorer)

 ## Simple predictor

 NNaPS requires a setup file or setup dictionary telling it what to do.
 The minimaly necessary setup includes a list